daniaalnahdi/Git-Demo/README.md

 # Git-Demo
-Multi Workshop on Git and Github.
+Demo for MULTI's introductory workshop on Git and Github.